Yongzhaooo/Model-based-development-of-cyber-physical-systems/README.md

 ---

-Now it is already the second year, I still only make use of little knowledge of the Discrete event systems course and the modeling and simulation course.
+Now it is already the second year, I still only make use of little knowledge of the Discrete Event Systems course and the Modeling and Simulation course.
 So it is not worth spending a whole period studying them.

 I'm now attending high-performance computing, and feel that if our program changes the mandatory courses for the first period, including the HPC and the Linear Controller Design, the course structure can be much better.